slarmoo/.github/profile/webServices/introduction/introduction.md

 # Web services introduction

-Up to this point, your entire application is loaded from your web server and ran on the user's browser.
+Up to this point, your entire application is loaded from your web server and runs on the user's browser.
 It starts when the browser requests the `index.html` file from the web server.
-The `index.html`, in turn references other HTML, CSS, JavaScript, or image files.
+The `index.html`, in turn, references other HTML, CSS, JavaScript, or image files.
 All of these files, that are running on the browser, comprise the `frontend` of your application.

 Notice that when the frontend requests the application files from the web server it is using the HTTPS protocol.
 All web programming requests between devices use HTTPS to exchange data.

 ![Frontend](frontEnd.png)

-From our frontend Javascript we can make requests to external services running anywhere in the world.
+From our frontend JavaScript we can make requests to external services running anywhere in the world.
 This allows us to get external data, such as an inspirational quote, that we then inject into the DOM for the user to read.
 To make a web service request, we supply the URL of the web service to the `fetch` function that is built into the browser.

 ![Frontend Fetch](frontEndFetch.png)